ExpEvolWormLab/Paree_map/genotype/raw/README.txt

 - massaray_rec1riails.csv: the raw diploid genotype data for the Massaray (MALDI-TOF) genotyping (reference = N2 ws245)

 - 2b-Rad_rec1riails.csv: The samples' information for the 2b-Rad sequence.
 "RIAIL": the name of the RIAIL = a letter corresponding to the cross and a number.
-If replicate is in the name, it means that there are thenical replicate on the same lines.
+If 'replicate' is in the name, it means that there are technical replicates on the same line.
 "lig.barcode": the barcode introduced during the ligation (see methods) "index.barcode": the barcode introduced during the PCR step (see methods) "lig": ligation barcode id (1 to 8)